 Book Store

-A Snapshot of Kinston & Lenoir County During WWII” will be available for purchase in April, 2024!
+A Snapshot of Kinston & Lenoir County During WWII” is now available for purchase at the Queen St. Deli & the CSS Neuse State Historic Site, both in downtown Kinston!

 Reprint of 2003 local best selling book on Lenoir County, N.C.